The absolute worst thing you can do the day after Giving Tuesday is nothing.

-Let’s look at some specific things you should plan to do so the work you put into this one day of the calendar year is worth the effort over the longer term.
+Let’s look at five specific things you should plan to do so the work you put into this one day of the calendar year is worth the effort over the longer term.

 This is something you should do upon receipt of any gift.

 And it’s something you can plan in advance, so you’re all ready to go!
 Do NOT wait until Wednesday to begin to think about writing a thank you message.

 If donors give online, send a thank you that way.
 And not just an automated-looking receipt.